hdclark/DICOMautomaton/README.md

   - surface meshes (2D surfaces embedded in 3D),
   - 2D planar contours embedded in 3D,
   - point clouds (3D),
-  - registration (rigid and deformable in 3D),
+  - registration and warp transformations (rigid and deformable in 3D),
   - radiotherapy plans, and
-  - line samples (i.e., discretized scalar functions in one dimension).
+  - line samples (i.e., discretized 1D to 1D mappings).

 There are four ways of operating `DICOMautomaton`: